-The results we have described in Section 4 rely on very general arguments, relying on the collision probability of the entire sequence of data values.
-We suggest, however, that it may prove useful in the future to view the results of Section 4 as a collection of tools that can be applied in various ways to specific arguments.
+The results we have described in Section 5 rely on very general arguments, referring to the collision probability of the entire sequence of hashed data values.
+We suggest, however, that it may prove useful in the future to view the results of Section 4 as a collection of tools that can be applied in various ways to specific applications.
 For example, the fact derived in Theorems 4.7 and 4.10 that the hashed values are close to a block source with bounded collision probability per block may yield improved results in some cases.

 We sketch an example of how these results can be applied to more specific arguments for an application.
 In the standard layered induction argument for balanced allocations [ABKU], the following key step is used.
-Suppose that there are at most $\beta_i n$ buckets with load at least i throughout the process.
-Then (using truly random hash functions) the probability that an element with d choices lands in a bin with i or more balls already present is bounded above by $(\beta_i)^d$ .
+Suppose that there are at most $\beta_i T$ buckets with load at least i throughout the process.
+Then (using truly random hash functions) the probability that an element with d choices lands in a bin with i or more balls already present is bounded above by $(\beta_i)^d$.
 When using 2-universal hash functions, we can bound this probability, but with slightly weaker results.
-The choices for an element corresponds to one of our blocks from the block source.
+The choices for an element correspond to the hash of one of the blocks from the input block source.
 Let S be the set of size at most $(\beta_i)^d$ possible hash values for the element's choices that would place the element in a bin with i or more balls.
 We can bound the probability that the element hashes to a value in S by bounding the collision probability per block (via Theorem 4.7) and applying Lemma 4.5 with f equal to the characteristic function of S. We have applied this technique to generalize the standard layered induction proof of [ABKU] to this setting.
-We find that while for example its application requires slightly less entropy from the source for 2-universal hash functions than Theorem 5.2, the bound from Lemma 4.5 is weak enough that the analysis only works for $d \ge 3$ choices and the the maximum load changes by a constant factor (although the $O(\log \log n)$ behavior is still apparent).
+This approach turns out to require slightly less entropy from the source for 2-universal hash functions than Theorem 5.2, but the loss incurred in applying Lemma 4.5 means that the analysis only works for $d \geq 3$ choices and the the maximum load changes by a constant factor (although the $O(\log \log n)$) behavior is still apparent).
 We omit the details.